allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 6. A pop-up Publish window appears with the options:

-• Events and resources
+    * Events and resources

-• Events
+    * Events

 !!!
 Note If Events and resources is selected, the scheduler is committing both the events and resources \(people and equipment\) required to accomplish the event.
 If only Events is selected, then the scheduler is committing the event, not the resources.
-The resources may stil be in flux or in need of approval.
+The resources may still be in flux or in need of approval.

 7. Select the desired option and click Publish.
 The blue draft banner is removed from the Event Details panel.